vinifala/mosaic-app/README.md

 IMGUR_CLIENT_ID=Your IMGUR client ID
 ```

-Then rename `example.env` to `.env` to prevent git from commiting your credential.
+Then rename `example.env` to `.env` to prevent git from committing your credential.

 ### Install dependencies
 ```bash